nasccped/rustvent-of-code-2024/README.md

 ## Get, build and run

-Did you want to try this program?
-Fine!
+Did you want to run this program?
+Here are some requirements:

-There is some requirements:
 - [Git][git-link]
 - [Rust Compiler][rustlang-link]
 - [Cargo Package Manager][cargo-link]
 - IDE (e.g., [VS Code][vs-code-link],
   [JetBrains RustRover][rustrover-link], [Neovim][neovim-link]) is
-  optional _(But recomended)_
+  optional _(but recomended)_

 ### Step by Step